 The real tragedy in these situations, and the reason behind much of society’s distaste towards these dalliances, is the breach of trust that comes as a result of these trysts.
 The partner feels betrayed because of excuses, lies, and the deception that went into the affair, which can lead to the relationship breaking down.

 The open love and sex-for-pleasure concepts embraced by other countries are not new ones, but successful polyamorous relationships teach us is that in order for a relationship to continue to work, communication needs to be present.
-The negative connotation of cheating is eliminated with open relationships, polyamory, parallel relationships, or “wonderful intervals.”
+The negative connotation of infidelity is eliminated with open relationships, polyamory, parallel relationships, or “wonderful intervals.”
 Whatever you want to call it, if you and your partner establish boundaries and clearly communicate your needs, a sexual dalliance will be just that—and not a life-shattering event.

 Pleasure is allowed, and sex is pleasure.